atlarge-research/wta-tools/README.md

 To run the linters and other verification goals on the code, you need to run `mvn clean verify`.
 In order to generate the site, you need to run `mvn site`.
 If you want the site to contain information on testing, such as code coverage, you need to have JaCoCo reports present on your machine.
-A simple way to ensure that this works is by running `mvn clean verify site`.
+A simple way to ensure that this works is by running `mvn clean verify site -Psite,no-checks`.
 The site will be located in the `target/site` directory in every module by default.

+It is also possible to run `mvn site -Psite,no-checks` without running the `mvn verify` phase.
+This will, however, make the site less informative as there would be no information on tests run or code coverage from these tests.
+It is also important to note that the activation of the `site` and `no-checks` profiles is enforced when running the `mvn site` goal.

 By default, the `mvn site` phase will generate separate sites for all the modules.
-To compile all the sites, you need to run `mvn site:stage` after running the site phase.
+To compile all the sites into one, you need to run `mvn site:stage` after running the site phase.
 This will compile all the sites in the `target/staging` directory in the top level project.
+You can put this all together into one big command, to generate the final site.
+This final site can be generated in one go by running the `mvn clean verify site site:stage -Psite,no-checks` command.

 ## Authors and Acknowledgement